nasdaq newsroom legacy tech

 The IReF rollout follows a phased approach:

-• Mid-2023 – 2025: Eurosystem conducts the IReF investigation phase.
+• Mid-2023–2025: Eurosystem conducted the IReF investigation phase

 • Taxonomy-based submissions incorporating a common data dictionary (e.g., Bank of England, Banque de France, Banca d’Italia, Central Bank of Ireland and Australian Prudential Regulation Authority).

-The road to regulatory simplification
+The road to regulatory simplification: A structural shift in regulatory reporting

 Preparing for IReF compliance

-To stay ahead of shifting regulatory requirements, banks need robust reporting solutions that enhance data granularity, accuracy and volume management.
-Explore how Nasdaq's end-to-end regulatory reporting platform can support your firm’s compliance.
+To stay ahead of shifting regulatory requirements, banks need robust reporting solutions with data management capabilities that can enhance granularity, reconciliation and high-volume processing.

 Learn more